Table of Contents

 Measuring the impact of ionizing radiation on living tissue is important when dealing with radiation protection issues.

 Wilhelm Conrad Röntgen discovered X-rays whilst working with experimental discharge tubes.
 He found that invisible rays can penetrate matter that is otherwise impenetrable to “normal” light.
-He called this kind of radiation X-rays which in some languages are referred to in his honour as Röntgen rays in honor of his name.
+He called this kind of radiation X-rays, though some languages refer to them as Röntgen rays in honor of his name.

 Electromagnetic waves with photon energy in the range 100 eV and several MeV are referred to as X-rays.